conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 ---
 layout: post
 comments: false
-title: "Extending Conan functionalities with hooks"
+title: "Extending Conan functionality with Hooks"
 ---

-Back in [Conan 1.8 blog post](https://blog.conan.io/2018/10/11/New-conan-release-1-8.html) release we introduced a so called "Plugin System".
+Back in [Conan 1.8 blog post](https://blog.conan.io/2018/10/11/New-conan-release-1-8.html) release, we introduced a so-called "Plugin System".
 Reading some of the feedback from users we soon realized that although it was a very useful feature, it wasn't exactly a plugin mechanism.
 Normally such a mechanism is something more general and powerful that replaces or complements the functionality of a tool in a wider way.

-Instead, the feature was designed with the philosophy on having a way of doing pre and post actions between certain Conan events in mind.
+Instead, the feature was designed with the philosophy of having a way of doing pre and post actions between certain Conan events in mind.
 This was very similar to [git hooks feature](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), so we decided to rename them after and will consider developing a real plugin system in the future.